solo-path/solo/README.md

 - Arbitrageurs buy and sell assets to profit from price differences in different markets
 - Frontend operators host user interfaces and make it easy to use Solo
-- Token communities incentivize the use of their own token in Solo All four types of users are important for Solo to work well.
+- Token communities incentivize the use of their own token in Solo

 # 3. Shared Concentrated Liquidity with Just-in-Time Rebalances
 Solo uses shared concentrated liquidity and just-in-time rebalances to create deep and efficient liquidity for trading tokens.